fluxninja/aperture/docs/content/get-started/blueprints.md

 jb install github.com/jsonnet-libs/k8s-libsonnet/1.24@main
 ```

-Finally, you can create a ConfigMap resource with policy like this:
+Finally, you can create a ConfigMap resource with Policy like this:

 ```jsonnet
 local k = import "github.com/jsonnet-libs/k8s-libsonnet/1.24/main.libsonnet";